Read the Bible in Composition Order

 A note on terminology.

-Many Bible apps offer "chronological" reading plans that arrange stories by when events supposedly happened — Adam and Eve first, then Noah, then Abraham.
-Those plans treat the Bible as a single narrative to be sorted.
+Many Bible apps offer "chronological" reading plans that arrange the material by when events are understood to have happened — Adam and Eve first, then Noah, then Abraham.
+Those plans treat the Bible as one continuous story and order it by when the events happen.

 Composition order asks a different question: when was this text composed?
 By whom?
 Under what political and cultural pressures?
-It treats the Bible as a library of documents composed across a millennium by different authors with different purposes.
+It treats the Bible as a library of documents written, edited, and gathered across centuries.

 What a Reading Unit Looks Like

 Each reading unit follows the same six-step flow.
-You get historical setting before you read a verse, scholarly analysis before you read it again, and notes you can keep from each pass — all woven around the biblical text itself.
+You get oriented before you read, return to the passage with historical and literary context, and keep notes from each pass — all woven around the biblical text itself.

 1. Setting the Scene